-While this is by no means an exhaustive list, here are some of the calory burning activities I came across on Aruba.
+While this is by no means an exhaustive list, here are some of the calorie burning activities I came across on Aruba.

 Thanks to the clear water that stays shallow until relatively far into the ocean, Aruba has tons of great snorkeling spots.
 You can find all of them driving north to south along the west side of the island, from Arashi, Boca Catalina and Malmok Beach to Mangel Halto, Saveneta, Rodgers Beach and Baby Beach.

 There are several places on the island where you can rent snorkeling gear and some hotels even offer snorkeling gear to their guests free of charge.
-We, however, went on a half-day snorkeling trip with the Jolly Pirates, something I’ll tell you more about later!
+We, however, went on a half-day snorkeling trip with the Jolly Pirates.
+Read my review here.

-I’m not a big fan of activities that require me to stand on things or get higher than I normally am (I mean from the ground up, not, you know) because I’m genuinely a wuss, but those who want can go paddleboarding at Palm Beach for half an hour or longer.
+I'm not a big fan of activities that require me to stand on things or get higher than I normally am (I mean from the ground up, not, you know) because I'm genuinely a wuss, but paddleboarding at Palm Beach is another one of those water things to do while in Aruba.

 While paddleboarding along the same stretch of beach may sound a bit boring, there's also a paddleboarding tour through the mangrove on the south side of the island.